Azure-Samples/media-services-v3-dotnet-core-tutorials/README.md

 # Azure Media Services v3 .NET Core tutorials

+## NOTE

+You can find the latest and most extensive .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+## Overview

 The projects in this repository were created using Visual Studio Code.

 The /NETCore folder contains samples showing how to use Azure Media Services v3 API and .NET SDK in .NET Core.